RoySegall/gizra.com/src/_posts/2017-12-25-elm-circuit.md

 Setting up Serverless was lots of fun, and knowing there's zero thought we need to give to the infrastructure, along with its cost - made it fit nicely into our product.

-{% include thumbnail.html image_path="/assets/images/posts/elm-circuit/keen.jpg" caption="Showing the number of hovers a specific user over the `Place bid` button" %}
+{% include thumbnail.html image_path="/assets/images/posts/elm-circuit/keen.jpg" caption="Showing the number of hovers over the `Place bid` button a user did" %}